 9. Quit smoking

 Studies indicate that smoking is one of the most dangerous risks for Canadian pregnant women.
 If someone in the house is a smoker, try talking to them about dropping the habit.
-At the very least, do your best to avoid secondhand smoking.
+At the very least, do your best to avoid secondhand smoke.

 Smoking is a nasty habit that won’t only harm your baby but also affects your sleep quality.
 Smoking damages your lungs, making it more difficult to breathe.